X16Community/x16-rom/README.md

 		* Bugfix: fix joysticks always being detected
 	* Editor/Display
 		* New bordered screen modes to support CRTs
+		* New behavior for the END key.
+END will go to the end of the current line.
+Shift+END will go to the last line on the screen.
+		* PS/2 Delete key now deletes the character underneath the cursor.
+		* Blinking cursor should be more visible during movement.
 		* Support for automatically setting 240p in NTSC and RGB modes for screen modes that are scaled 2x vertically.
 		* New skinny PET style PETSCII and ISO charsets.
 		* Replace bold ISO charset [akumanatt]